 1776.
 1860.
 1929.
 1964.
 Since the inception of the United States of America, leaders and activists have ushered us through eras of discourse with the intent of reunification when our nation teetered on the edge of irrevocable division.
-In 2020, we are faced with re-evaluating our national identity.
-What are our values as a nation?
-History offers itself as our guide, our teacher… are we ready to listen and learn?
+In 2020, we were faced with re-evaluating our national identity.
+What were our values as a nation?
+History offered itself as our guide, our teacher… were we ready to listen and learn?

-THE DISCOURSE PROJECT will feature actors from across the United States performing prominent speeches and historical documents that address our call for democracy, freedom, and equality.
-Premiering July 4th, and running through Election Day, we will share this video content on social media platforms in hopes of evoking a community discourse about the future of our nation leading up to the presidential election on November 3, 2020.
+THE DISCOURSE PROJECT featured actors from across the United States performing prominent speeches and historical documents addressing our call for democracy, freedom, and equality.
+THE DISCOURSE PROJECT premiered July 4th and ran up Election Day.
+This video content was shared on social media platforms in the hope of evoking a community discourse about the future of our nation leading up to the presidential election on November 3, 2020.

 [click for bios]